 Mapplethorpe is now available to rent, buy or stream.

 Ondi Timoner’s biopic of the revolutionary and conflicted artist Robert Mapplethorpe has moments of vision and ingenuity.
-Still, it ultimately falls into the same trap as many biopics by attempting to cover an entire life in a limited time frame.
-Robert Mapplethorpe challenged established views of the male body in art and the power of photography in redefining pornography.
-Here Mapplethorpe would balance evocative imagery with the beauty of nature and physical form in creating something groundbreaking and new.
+Still, it ultimately falls into the same trap as many biopics by attempting to cover Robert’s complex life in a single film.
+Robert challenged established views of the male body and redefined the thin line between pornography and art, his evocative imagery full of the beauty of nature as he explored the human body and its biological and artistic roots.

 Director: Ondi Timoner